hypeshareoffical/Stake.us-Chat-Mention/README.md

 ### Step 1: Downloading the Extension

-     - Navigate to the Releases section of this repository.
+     +Navigate to the Releases section of this repository.
      - Download the latest release package (ZIP file) by clicking on the link.
      - Save the ZIP file to your computer.